UPDATED as of 29th Nov 2021

 - Focused on derivatives products.
 A plus if that is what you are specifically interested in.

 - Unique features, such as trading on political features and indices which some may find interesting.

-- Competitive trading fees.
+- Competitive trading fees (0.00% maker fees for the rest of 2020!!).
 And even provide further discounts for specific users.

 - No record of hacks so far.

-- Regional restrictions without providing alternatives for users from those jurisdictions.
+- Due to regulations, there are regional restrictions without providing alternatives for users from those jurisdictions.

 Services offered: 4.5/5

 Review Score: 4.5/5

 BULL and BEAR tokens are special leveraged tokens that have 3X the normal exposure to the underlying asset (Bitcoin).
 This means that a 1% increase in the price of Bitcoin will give a 3% increase in the Bitcoin BULL token.
 These tokens allow traders to increase their exposure to an asset without the need to take loans.
 BEAR tokens are the opposite, they would increase in value when Bitcoin decreases in value.